Sharon Horgan: Early career

-As a young actress struggling to make ends meet she took a series of odd-jobs.
+As a young actress struggling to make ends meet, she took a series of odd-jobs.
 At the age of 27, Horgan started a degree in English and American Studies at Brunel University in west London, graduating in 2000.
 Around that time, Horgan met British writer Dennis Kelly, while they were both working in youth theatre, and they started writing together, producing material they then sent to the BBC, for which they won the BBC New Comedy Award in 2001 for Sketch Writing and Performance.

 Acting

 Horgan has appeared on stage, television and screen.
 Her first credited appearances on television were in The State We're In (2002) and Monkey Dust (2003), two sketch shows based on news and current affairs.
 She also contributed material to Monkey Dust.
 Her first named acting role on television was as Theresa O'Leary in Absolute Power (2003), a comedy set in the world of public relations and starring Stephen Fry.
-In 2005 she made her big-screen debut as Beth in Imagine Me & You, a British-American romantic comedy with Lena Headey directed by Ol Parker.
+In 2005, she made her big-screen debut as Beth in Imagine Me & You, a British-American romantic comedy with Lena Headey directed by Ol Parker.
 She starred in two series of Pulling, which she also co-wrote with Dennis Kelly.
-She has a supporting role in The Unbearable Weight of Massive Talent opposite Nicolas Cage which was released in March 2022.

 Horgan appeared as a guest booker in two series of Rob Brydon's Annually Retentive (2006–07), also on the BBC, a spoof comedy set behind the scenes of a chat show presented by Rob Brydon.
 She won a British Comedy Award in 2007 for Best Female Newcomer for her performance.

 In 2010 Horgan appeared in The Increasingly Poor Decisions of Todd Margaret.
 The US/UK comedy series was written by David Cross, who also appeared as the title anti-hero, an incompetent American who takes a job leading the London sales team for an energy drink.
 She played Alice Bell, the café owner on whom he developed a crush.

-In September 2011 she appeared in the world premiere of Saul Rubinek's play Terrible Advice at the Menier Chocolate Factory in London.
+In September 2011, she appeared in the world premiere of Saul Rubinek's play Terrible Advice at the Menier Chocolate Factory in London.
 The play was set in Los Angeles and she played Delila, one half of its two warring couples.